 Tax Court Lawyers in Columbus

-Tax Court Procedure in Columbus, Wisconsin
+Tax Court Procedure in Columbus, Nebraska

-Most commonly, a resident of Columbus, Wisconsin will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
+Most frequently, a resident of Columbus, Nebraska will find themselves in tax court because the relevant tax authority (usually the IRS), suspects that they have not paid all of the taxes that they are required to pay.
 To initiate a legal action against the taxpayer, the IRS will send them a letter laying out its allegations.
 Once this is received, the taxpayer has a moderate period of time (about 90 days) to go to the nearest U.S. tax court and respond.
 If you find yourself in this position, and want to dispute the allegations against you, you MUST file a response in a tax court in a timely manner.
 If you don't, you can easily lose your right to ever dispute those allegations again.